Send in your ideas. Deadline February 1, 2025

 Blink Qt Messaging — Add modern encryption to SIP softphone

 Blink is a mature open source real-time communication application that can be used on different operating systems, based on the IETF SIP standard.
 It offers audio, video, instant messaging and desktop sharing.
-This project will extend its capability to support end-to-end asynchronous messaging and end-to-end encription that works both online (OTR) and offline (OpenPGP).
+This project will extend its capability to support end-to-end asynchronous messaging and end-to-end encryption that works both online (OTR) and offline (OpenPGP).
 Additional features to be developed include end-to-end delivery and read notifications, and a searchable history database.

 >> Read more about Blink Qt Messaging